How To Tell Your Ex You Still Love Him

 - You’re Currently In Another Relationship

 If you’re unhappy in your current relationship, you need to deal with that first.
 Resist the temptation to use your ex as a means to get out of a relationship that you aren’t happy with.
-If you are serious about wanting to get back with your ex, you need to do right by your current partner and break up with him before you consider approaching your ex.
+If you are serious about getting back with your ex, you need to do right by your current partner and break up with him before considering approaching your ex.

 - You Know Your Ex Has Moved On To Another Relationship